-We at King's Valley Christian School strive to be a diverse community of scholars dedicated to the ideals of Biblical integrity and accountability while challenging one another to grow academically, discover and cultivate our talents, and serve our community with pride.
+We at King's Valley Christian School strive to be a diverse community of scholars dedicated to the ideals of Biblical integrity and accountability while challenging one another to grow academically and spiritually, discover and cultivate our talents, and serve our community.

-The purpose of King's Valley Christian School is to assist parents in meeting their God-given responsibilities of training and educating their children.
-King's Valley is committed to excellence in academic achievement and quality instruction.
-Emphasis on character development, citizenship, and Christian lifestyle are equally important.
-The school desires to instill in each student, with the cooperation of home and church, the moral strength, spiritual insight, and academic integrity to live his or her life as a responsible citizen and effective Christian.
+As a ministry of Life Church, the purpose of King's Valley Christian School is to assist parents in meeting their God-given responsibilities of training and educating their children.
 Each student is confirmed as a unique creation of God with distinct character and gifts, and each student is deserving of equal attention and care in his or her development.

-These are the qualities and abilities that we work to build in each of our graduates:
+These are the qualities and abilities that we work to build in each of our students:

 Outcome #1: Students Who Are Growing Spiritually